gitpan/Carp-Clan/README.txt

 Changes over previous versions:
 -------------------------------

-Please refer to the file "Changes" in this distribution for a more detailed version history log.
+Please refer to the file "CHANGES.txt" in this distribution for a more detailed version history log.